ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

            3)  Wait for zero milliseconds and "On" LED connected to digital pin "2"
                For example to on red
            4)  Wait for zero milliseconds and "Off" LED connected to digital pin "3"
                For example to off yellow

+               There can be another entry as beleow [3,"B",0,1000,3000 ] --> To Blink --> Wait 0 millseconds, "On" led connected to pin "3", wait 1000 milliseconds, "Off", wait 1000 miliseconds do this on/off process untill 3000 milliseconds  elapsed
     green - to light up green, same as red

     { "lane":99,